 Registering a Domain Name

-Domain names are registered for a period of one to ten years by an individual or an organization.
+Domain names are registered for a period of one to ten years by an individual or an organisation.
 A user contacts a registrar or reseller to register a domain name.
 The registrar verifies that the domain name is available by checking with the registry that manages the corresponding TLD.
 If it is available, the registrar registers the domain name with the registry, which adds it to the registry database.
 At the end of the registration period, the domain name registrant has the option to renew the domain name or let it expire.

 This is What We Do

-Verisign, a global leader in domain names and Internet security, enables Internet navigation for many of the world’s most recognized domain names and provides protection for websites and enterprises around the world.
+Verisign, a global leader in domain names and Internet security, enables Internet navigation for many of the world’s most recognised domain names and provides protection for websites and enterprises around the world.
 Verisign ensures the security, stability and resiliency of key Internet infrastructure and services, including the .com and .net domains and two of the Internet’s root servers, as well as performs the root-zone maintainer functions for the core of the Internet’s Domain Name System (DNS).
 Verisign’s Security Services include intelligence-driven Distributed Denial of Service Protection, iDefense Security Intelligence and Managed DNS.

 The Domain Name System FAQs